zond-platform/ground-control-station-ios/README.md

 * ~~Add mission start/stop/pause buttons~~
 * ~~Log progress into the console view~~
 * ~~Provide extended controls for setting mission parameters~~
-* Fix return home altitude
+* ~~Fix return home altitude (maybe don't return home at all; add parameter?)~~
-* Create mission history
-* Record mission time
+* ~~Switch back to editing state when mission is finished~~
+* Do not allow upload if aircraft gps is not locked

+Telemetry:
 * Monitor current aircraft velocity
+* Fix flight mode appearance

 Style:
 * ~~Split console view into several labels~~
 * ~~Rework button selection style~~
 * ~~Rework color scheme~~
 * Adapt map annotation views to the general style

+Future versions:
+* Add and remove points from the mission polygon with a tap
+* Consider adding live view from the drone (interfere with shooting photos?)
+* Add grid lines angle adjustment
+* Create mission history
+* Record mission time
+* Draw copter trace on the map when executing a mission